Chen-Yifeng/Chen-Yifeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 I'm now an undergraduate student in Central South University, studying for a B.A degree.
+At the same time, I'm also a student member in the Center for Intelligent Media and Communication Research leading by my tutor.
 In 2022, I was admitted by Nanjing University as a postgraduate student.
 My main research area is communication and media study, international communication and new media.
 Welcome all to contact me about anything.

 # 🔥 News